Living at Bard

 The Milton Avery Graduate School of the Artsis housed in the summer on the 540-acre rural campus of Bard College, bordering the Hudson River.
 Dormitory rooms are available to students, or they may live off campus in rental apartments in nearby towns.
 Each student is assigned a dedicated studio for the summer session, and every effort is made to provide space appropriate for each artist's endeavor.

 The College's proximity to New York City, with its multitude of exhibitions, performances, readings, lectures, and films, is also significant for the program; many members of the teaching faculty reside in New York, and visiting artists can easily travel from the city for presentations and performances at Bard.

-MealsThe café located in the Bertelsmann Campus Center is open daily all summer for a la carte service (closed on July 4).
-Kline dining hall opens in mid-June and serves buffet breakfast, lunch, and dinner daily, weekdays and weekends.
+MealsThe café located in the Bertelsmann Campus Center, "Down The Road Café" is open daily all summer for a la carte service.
+Kline Commons dining hall opens in mid-June and serves buffet breakfast, lunch, and dinner daily, weekdays and weekends.

 Students and faculty may also cook their own meals in their dormitory kitchens.
 Limited grocery items (cereal, pasta, soup, milk, beverages, snacks) are available in the café and in the campus bookstore; large grocery stores are located about a 5-minute drive from campus.
 A farmstand selling freshly picked seasonal vegetables, fruits, and local dairy products and pastas is within walking distance of campus.
 There is also an on-campus community garden open to all for self-picking.